Abhinav2065/portfolio-kde-plasma/README.md

     - ls (displays all things on that directory)
     - pwd (shows your location)
     - fastfetch (shows system information)
+    - sudo rm -rf
+    - mkdir  (makes a new directory)
+    - touch (makes a new file)

 - Browser
     A working Browser is features with